 Urban Incubator: BIG Designs Toyota Woven City in Japan

-Together with Toyota Motor Corporation, BIG-Bjarke Ingels Group unveils Toyota Woven City as the world’s first urban incubator dedicated to the advancement of all aspects of mobility at the foothills of Mt.
+Together with Toyota Motor Corporation, BIG-Bjarke Ingels Group unveils Toyota Woven City.
+The city is the world’s first urban incubator implementing all aspects of mobility at the foothills of Mt.
 Fuji in Japan.

-Envisioned as a living laboratory to test and advance mobility, autonomy, connectivity, hydrogen-powered infrastructure and industry collaboration, Toyota Woven City aims to bring people and communities together in a future enabled by technology yet grounded in history and nature.
-The vision, along with an animation by Squint Opera, was presented at the Consumer Electronics Show (CES) in Las Vegas by the CEO of Toyota, Mr. Akio Toyoda, and BIG Founder Bjarke Ingels.
+Likewise envisioned as a living laboratory to test and advance mobility, autonomy, connectivity, hydrogen-powered infrastructure and industry collaboration, Toyota Woven City aims to bring people and communities together in a future enabled by technology yet grounded in history and nature.
+Mr. Akio Toyoda, CEO of Toyota and BIG Founder Bjarke Ingels presented the vision at the Consumer Electronics Show (CES) in Las Vegas.

 “In Higashi-Fuji, Japan, we have decided to build a prototype town of the future where people live, work, play and participate in a living laboratory.
 Imagine a smart city that would allow researchers, engineers and scientists the opportunity to freely test technology such as autonomy, mobility as a service, personal mobility, robotics, smart home connected technology, AI and more, in a real-world environment.
 This is a truly unique opportunity to create an entire community, or ‘city’ from the ground up and allow us to build an infrastructure of the future that is connected, digital and sustainable, powered by Toyota’s hydrogen fuel cell technology.”
 Mr. Akio Toyoda, CEO, Toyota Motor Corporation.

-The Woven City is conceived as a flexible network of streets dedicated to various speeds of mobility for safer, pedestrian-friendly connections.
+The Woven City is conceived as a flexible network of streets.
+It is dedicated to various speeds of mobility for safer, pedestrian-friendly connections.
 The typical road is split into three, beginning with the primary street optimized for faster autonomous vehicles with logistical traffic underneath.
-The Toyota e-Palette – a driverless, clean, multi-purpose vehicle – will be used for shared transportation and delivery services, as well as for mobile retail, food, medical clinics, hotels and workspaces.
+The Toyota e-Palette will be used for shared transportation and delivery services.
+As well as for mobile retail, food, medical clinics, hotels and workspaces.

 The recreational promenade is occupied by micro-mobility types such as bicycles, scooters and other modes of personal transport, including Toyota’s i-Walk.
 The shared street allows residents to freely meander at a reduced speed with increasing amounts of nature and space.

 The third type of street is the linear park, a path dedicated to pedestrians, flora and fauna.
-An intimate trail provides a safe and pleasant environment for leisurely strolls and nature breaks through the ecological corridor connecting Mount Fuji to the Susono Valley.
+So, an intimate trail provides a safe and pleasant environment for leisurely strolls and nature.
+It breaks through the ecological corridor connecting Mount Fuji to the Susono Valley.

-The three street types are woven into 3×3 city blocks, each framing a courtyard accessible via the promenade or linear park.
+The three street types are structuring into 3×3 city blocks.
+Each is framing a courtyard accessible via the promenade or linear park.
 The urban fabric of the woven grid expands and contracts to accommodate a variety of scales, programs and outdoor areas.
-In one instance, a courtyard balloons to the scale of a large plaza, and in another, to become a central park providing a city-wide amenity.
-Hidden from view in an underground network lies the infrastructure of the city, including hydrogen power, stormwater filtration and a goods delivery network dubbed the ‘matternet’.
+In one instance, a courtyard balloons to the scale of a large plaza.
+And in another, to become a central park providing a city-wide amenity.
+Hidden from view in an underground network lies the infrastructure of the city.
+This includes hydrogen power, stormwater filtration and a goods delivery network dubbed the ‘matternet’.

-“The Woven City bridges the gap that exists today between vehicles and accessibility, by looking at mobility and public space as a symbiosis.
-Furthermore, by designing desirability as an element of accessibility – through nature, space and safety – we can ensure an active public realm in the city, especially for an aging Japanese population.
+“The Woven City bridges the gap that exists today between vehicles and accessibility.
+It is looking at mobility and public space as a symbiosis.
+Furthermore, it is designing desirability as an element of accessibility.
+Through nature, space and safety – we can ensure an active public realm in the city, especially for an aging Japanese population.

 As it happens Toyota was born in the 1920’s as a loom company, helping people weave fabric.
-Now in 2020, the Woven City is a tribute to those origins while looking to the future of an urban fabric enabled by technology and mobility.”
+Now in 2020, the Woven City is a tribute to those origins while looking to the future of an urban fabric which technology and mobility is enabling.”
 Leon Rost, Partner, BIG.

 The buildings at the Woven City will advance mass timber construction.
-By combining the legacy of Japanese craftmanship and the tatami module with robotic fabrication technology, Japan’s construction heritage lives on while building sustainably and efficiently into the future.
+By combining the legacy of Japanese craftmanship and the tatami module with robotic fabrication technology.
+Hence, Japan’s construction heritage lives on while building sustainably and efficiently into the future.

-A mix of housing, retail and business – to be built primarily of carbon-sequestering wood with photovoltaic panels installed on the roofs – characterize each city block, ensuring vibrant and active neighborhoods at all times of the day.
-Toyota’s R&D spaces house robotic construction, 3D printing and mobility labs, while typical offices flexibly accommodate workstations, lounges and indoor gardens.
+A mix of housing, retail and business.
+First of all, consisting primarily of carbon-sequestering wood with photovoltaic panels installed on the roofs.
+It characterize each city block, ensuring vibrant and active neighborhoods at all times of the day.
+Finally, Toyota’s R&D spaces house robotic construction, 3D printing and mobility labs, while typical offices flexibly accommodate workstations, lounges and indoor gardens.

 Residences in the Woven City will test new technology such as in-home robotics to assist with daily living.
-These smart homes take advantage of full connectivity using sensor-based AI technology to perform functions including automatic grocery deliveries, laundry pick-ups or trash disposal, all while enjoying spectacular views of Mt.
+In addition, these smart homes are taking advantage of full connectivity using sensor-based AI technology to perform functions.
+Furthermore, this includes automatic grocery deliveries, laundry pick-ups or trash disposal, all while enjoying spectacular views of Mt.
 Fuji.

-“As a replicable framework, the Woven City can serve both as a prototype for future cities and as a retrofit to current cities.
-By simply ‘reprogramming’ existing streets, we can begin to reset the balance between people, mobility, and nature in cities as diverse as Tokyo or New York, Copenhagen or Barcelona.”
+“The Woven City can serve both as a prototype for future cities and as a retrofit to current cities.
+By simply ‘reprogramming’ existing streets, we can begin to reset the balance between people, mobility, and nature.
+For example in cities as diverse as Tokyo or New York, Copenhagen or Barcelona.”
 Bjarke Ingels.

-Toyota Woven City has the potential to lead as an example for how advances in mobility and technology will shape the physical world we live in.
+Toyota Woven City has the potential to lead as an example.
+It should show how advances in mobility and technology will shape the physical world we live in.
 The Woven City is BIG’s first project in Japan and the latest masterplan unveiling following Oceanix City at the United Nations last year.

 Join our Newsletter